Skip to main content

 Not recommended.
 Notre Dame is a Catholic church.
 Wearing other religious symbols (Buddhist prayer beads, costume cassocks, Islamic symbols) is disrespectful.
 Remove or stow them when entering the church grounds.
 Photo accessories should be neutral: umbrellas, flowers, hats, leather bags.

-Q19: How much is the pre-wedding combo package?
+Q19: How much is pre-wedding at Notre Dame + Post Office?

 Q20: Is wearing Nhat Binh at Notre Dame culturally sensitive?